rfkinline/BTC-Dashboard/README.md

 additional documentation: https://www.raspberrypi.org/documentation/linux/usage/cron.md

-## There is a C Button on HyperPixel display
+## There is a C Button on the display
 To stop the program, click on the "C" button.

 ## Python